-Our financial condition, commercialization efforts and results of operations could be adversely affected by the ongoing COVID-19 pandemic.
+Our financial condition, commercialization efforts and results of operations could be adversely affected by outbreaks of contagious diseases, including the COVID-19 pandemic.

-Any outbreak of a contagious disease, such as the current COVID-19 pandemic, or other adverse public health developments, could have a material and adverse effect on our business operations.
+Any outbreak of a contagious disease, such as the COVID-19 pandemic, or other adverse public health developments, could have a material and adverse effect on our business operations.
 Such adverse effects could include disruptions or restrictions on the ability of our, our collaborators', or our suppliers' personnel to travel, and could result in temporary closures of our facilities or the facilities of our collaborators or suppliers, including our sole laboratory.
+The extent to which COVID-19 affects our operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, additional information that may emerge concerning the severity of COVID-19 and ongoing actions to contain COVID-19 or mitigate its impact, among others, which could have a further adverse effect on our business, financial condition, results of operations, and cash flows.